A Full-Density Approach to Simulating Random Iteration Equations with Applications: Discussion

-The most important point of the presentation of this framework is that it is simple (if there is a method to solve static random equations) and very general, and it should be applicable to many dynamics which are based on iterations (explicitly focusing on discretized continuous phenomena).
-As a side note, in dynamical systems the time step $\Delta t$ could also be taken as random variable (similar to the learning rate in FDGD-III), representing different discretization schemes of the dynamical system simultaneously.
-This leads to a new understanding of the simulation of dynamical systems, allowing to stochastically explore the discretization method itself.
-In general, combining the two areas, discretized dynamical systems and gradient optimization within the RIE framework may lead to new insights in both areas.
+The most important point of the presentation of this framework is that it is simple (if there is a method to solve static random equations) and comparably general, and it could be applicable to many dynamics which are based on stochastic iterations (explicitly focusing on discretized continuous phenomena). {Possible larger future application areas could be: a) In dynamical systems the time step $\Delta t$ could also be taken as random variable (similar to the learning rate in FDGD-III), representing different discretization schemes of the dynamical system simultaneously.
+This leads to a new understanding of the simulation of dynamical systems, allowing to stochastically explore the discretization method itself. b) An important area concerns applications that combine stochastic dynamical systems and optimization, such as in \textit{stochastic control}.
+By computing full-densities in each update step of a control task it is possible to find the best actions that are considering the total uncertainty of the current state vector as well as the update equation.
+In general, combining the two areas, discretized dynamical systems and optimization within the RIE framework may lead to new insights in both areas.}